NNNow News Blog

 The diversity of Toronto's roles since its founding in 1793 are reflected in this vibrant downtown neighbourhood - evidence of our military past, Victorian residences, and buildings from the era as a manufacturing centre.
 See how the Wellington Place neighbourhood has successfully adapted to 200 years of changes.

-Leaders: Marta O’Brien
+: Marta O’Brien

 Start Point: NE corner of Victoria Memorial Square, Wellington St W at Portland St, just east of Bathurst